Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson7.md

 **Test networks, like Ganache, are personal blockchains for Ethereum development that run on your desktop.** Part of the Truffle Suite, Ganache simplifies ÐApp development by placing your contracts and transactions front and center. **Ganache is available for Windows, Mac and Linux, and you can [download it here](https://www.trufflesuite.com/ganache).**

 Using Ganache you can **quickly see how your application affects the blockchain**, and **introspect details** like your **accounts, balances, contract creations and gas costs**.
 You can also fine tune Ganache's advanced mining controls to better suit your needs.
+It's important to know that the **currency generated as a result of this cannot be spent or exchanged**.

 **Ganache, when launched, runs on `http://127.0.0.1:7545`**.
 It will display the first 10 accounts and the [mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) used to create those accounts.
 The mnemonic will persist across restarts of Ganache, though it can be changed to be randomly generated.
 You can also [input your own](https://www.trufflesuite.com/docs/ganache/using).